Bob Freiburghouse's paper, The Multics PL/1 Compiler is a thorough description of the version 1 PL/I compiler, available at this site.

 Language neutral environment.
 The call, save, and return operations were multiple-instruction sequences.
 We chose to standardize them and to build permanent macros into the assembler that implemented them.
 These operations were intended to support not only PL/I and assembly coding, but also FORTRAN and other languages.

 Storage classes and their implementation.
 The PL/I AUTOMATIC storage class was allocated in the procedure's stack frame.
 Since the size of some of these items could be adjustable, the size of the stack frame had to be computed by a prologue function at procedure entry before the frame could be allocated.
 STATIC storage was allocated in the linkage segment for the procedure.
 CONTROLLED storage was initially allocated in a per-process area, as were adjustable-length items such as VARYING strings.
 Use of such items therefore required that the compiler generate an epilogue that was executed before a procedure returned, in order to free any items allocated.
 We used a lot of BASED storage, in which a pointer is used to interpret a chunk of storage.
-MSPM Section BB.2 describes the use of specifiers and dope by the EPL compiler for use in passing arguments between programs.
+MSPM BB.2, System Module Interfaces (PL/I Subset for System Programming) describes the use of specifiers and dope by the EPL compiler for use in passing arguments between programs.

 Use of include files.
 Early in development, we adopted the convention of declaring the structure of each system table in a separate file to be INCLUDEd by the compiler.